Search for the production of dark matter candidates in association with heavy dimuon resonance using the CMS open data for pp collisions at $\sqrt{s}$ = 8 TeV: Data and Monte Carlo samples

 \subsection{The CMS open data samples}

-The CMS open data samples, that were used in this analysis, are based on pp collision at $\sqrt{s}$ = 8 TeV during the LHC run-{ I} and recorded by the CMS detector in 2012.
-We used the two open data runs (run-{ B} and run-{ C}) corresponding to a total integrated luminosity of 11.6~fb$^{-1}$ \cite{Ropendata}.
+The CMS open experimental data samples, used in this analysis, are based on pp collision at $\sqrt{s}$ = 8 TeV during the LHC run-{ I} and recorded by the CMS detector in 2012.
+We used the two open data runs (run-{ B} and run-{ C}) corresponding to a total integrated luminosity of 11.6~fb$^{-1}$ \cite{Ropendata}, more detail about these runs are listed in table \ref{table:tab4}.
 The data were triggered by the high level trigger HLT$\_$Mu40$\_$eta2p1 which is a single muon trigger.
 This trigger was unprescaled for the full 2012 data-set and aim to collect events with at least one muon candidate within $|\eta| <$ 2.1 and $\text{p}_{\text{T}} > 40$ GeV.
 The efficiency of this trigger varies as a function of $\eta$, resulting in an efficiency for triggering on a dimuon system that varies between 97\% and 100\% \cite{zprime}.
 The events have been taken from the list of the validated runs (known as the \text{good runs list}), for the primary sets of 2012 data provided by the open data project \cite{R39}, at which all the CMS sub-detectors were working stably.
 The samples, their data-sets names and the corresponding integrated luminosity ($\mathcal{L}$) are listed in table \ref{table:tab4}.